NOM Loses It Over Carrie’s Lost Glittering Tiara

 We’ve all suspected it was coming.
 We got a little taste of Carrie’s “come do me on the beach” look from the pages of B!isss Magazine.
 And now the first topless pic is on the web.

 Yep.
-Everything about this pic says “Biblical correctness”.
+Everything about that pic says “Biblical correctness”.

 And if rumor is correct, there are more to come; some which might require pixilating.